-D) The State's long-term strategy for achieving an equitable distribution of SCSEP positions within the state that:
+The State's Long-Term Strategy for Achieving an Equitable Distribution of SCSEP Positions within the State

-Moves position from over-served to underserved locations within the state in compliance with 20 CFR 641.365
+Moves positions from over-served to under-served locations within the State in compliance with 20 CFR 641.365

 Delaware SCSEP currently provides equitable access to the program in accordance with the percentages of program-eligible residents in each of the three counties.
 When there are changes to the ratios, authorizations will be redistributed among the three counties based on the new equitable distribution- increasing positions where needed and decreasing training slots in over-served counties.
 However, current participants will not be impacted by any reallocations.